 Getting around Zion National Park is very simple, but there are a few guidelines you need to know depending on when you’re visiting.

-If you’re visiting Zion between February and November, the only way to get around the park is by using the free shuttle service.
+If you’re visiting Zion between February and November, the only way to get around the park is by using the free shuttle service, which is first come, first serve.
 You’ll need to park your car somewhere in Springdale and then board the shuttle into the park.
 The National Park Service does this to reduce emissions pollution, traffic, and parking issues, so it’s really a blessing in disguise!

 The first shuttle leaves the Zion Visitor’s Center at 7 am and the last shuttle leaves the Temple of Sinawava at 6:15 pm.
 Look for a full schedule at one of the park’s shuttle stops when you arrive.